 - Load files – A load file is used to import structured data into a database.
 It can carry extracted, searchable text, metadata about the documents, and information about the relationships between documents.

 - Hard copies – A hard copy is a paper document that must be scanned before it can be ingested.

 Sending data to DISCO Professional Services

-If your organization does not have the high-speed uploader feature yet or the upload speed using the high-speed uploader is not fast enough, you can mail your data or send it via FTP.
+If your organization does not have the high-speed uploader feature yet or your IT or network settings are limiting the performance of the high-speed uploader, you can mail your data or send it via FTP.